-Application review will begin after the stated deadline.
-Applications completed by this deadline will be given preference; however, completed applications may be reviewed and considered on a rolling basis until May 1.
+PLEASE NOTE: Application review will begin after the stated deadline.
+Applications completed by this deadline will be given preference; however, applications received after January 21 will be reviewed and considered on a rolling basis until May 1.
 Please contact the Graduate Office with any questions about the deadline.

 [ ] Follow the application instructions for all UTSOA graduate programs.